LabZDjee/object-browse/README.md

 Making a sub-object with `makeSubObjectFrom` is indeed the main drive for this library.
 However, `objectBrowse` processor is exposed for possible purposes where it could help in deep-examination of an object

+As a bonus, another function is provided `objectIncludes` which helps deeply compare properties and values of two objects

 # `objectBrowse `

 Prototype: `objectBrowse (object, processor, initialValue)`with: